Want to know more about smart card?

-People using the Global System for Mobile communications (GSM) standard for mobile phones use smart card technology.
+Subscribers using the Global System for Mobile communications (GSM) standard for mobile phones use smart card technology.
 The smart card is inserted or integrated into the mobile handset.
 The card stores personal subscriber information and preferences that can be PIN code protected and transported from phone to phone.
 The

 - Secure subscriber authentication

 Wireless providers benefit from reduced fraud thanks to the security offered by smart cards.
 With the advent of mobile services such as mobile commerce, web browsing, and information services, wireless providers rely on smart cards to act as the

 Smart cards also provide benefits for a host of commercial applications in both B2B and B2C environments.
 The smart card's portability and ability to be updated make it a technology well suited for connecting the virtual and physical worlds, as well as multi-partner card programs.

 The cards store information, money, and/or applications that can be used for: